 You’ll find the dough soft and pliable to work with and will not spread too much during baking.

-When they’re ready the amaretti will have golden brown tinged bottoms and soft centers.
+When they’re ready the amaretti will have golden brown tinged bottoms and soft centres.
 Allow to cool on the baking sheet placed over a cooling rack because they are very fragile while still warm.

 Due to their softness, you’ll want to let them cool sufficiently before lifting them off the baking sheet.

-I adore the little burst of sweetness that the blueberry imparts with every single bite and I find they elevate these little plump morsels to a truly special treat.
+I adore the little burst of sweetness that the blueberry imparts with every single bite and find they elevate these little plump morsels to a truly special treat.

 Some will have sweet blueberries peaking through while others…well you’ll simply have to bite into one to discover its hidden fruit!